(last updated: 25-02-2024)

 How To Attend

-Please contact me via the Contact Form on this website.
-Mention that you are interested in Community Tai Chi hour (and/or Lessons)
+Please register via the Contact Form on this website.
+Mention that you are interested in the Free Community Tai Chi hour (and/or Lessons, etc)

 What to bring